bbrubach/bbrubach.github.io/index.md

 <img src="files/BrianWeb.JPG" style="width: 200px">

-I’m a PhD candidate in computer science at the University of Maryland, College Park.
+I’m an Assistant Professor in the <a href="https://www.wellesley.edu/cs">Computer Science Department</a> at <a href="https://www.wellesley.edu">Wellesley College</a>.
 My research is on algorithms and theory with applications in e-commerce, fairness in machine learning, mechanism design for social good, and bioinformatics.
-My co-advisors are Professor <a href="http://www.cs.umd.edu/~srin/">Aravind Srinivasan</a> and Professor <a href="http://www.cbcb.umd.edu/~mpop/">Mihai Pop</a>.
+I did my PhD candidate in computer science at the University of Maryland, College Park with co-advisors <a href="http://www.cs.umd.edu/~srin/">Aravind Srinivasan</a> and <a href="http://www.cbcb.umd.edu/~mpop/">Mihai Pop</a>.
 My broad research interests are summarized below with more detailed information on my <a href="/research">research page</a>.